A Better Way to Grow Your Accounting Firm

 - You can standardize your reporting

 People don’t care about you.
 When they see your website, they likely don’t care.
 But if you speak directly to their problem, you can grab their attention.
-If you show them you get them and can help their particular situation, now you’ve got something.
+If you show your target audience you get them and can help their particular situation – you’ve got something.

 Finding your ideal client

 How do you find your ideal client?
-First, look at the clients you have that you enjoy working with.
+First, look at the current clients you enjoy working with.
+What industry do your existing clients work in?
 Is there a specific industry you can specialize in?
 A specific software tool?

 Some examples of great niches could be: